Last Updated on 25th April 2023 by Sophie Nadeau

 Read now: A free & self-guided Dublin walking tour

-Much less famous than its nearby neighbour, Bruges, but just as charming, the quaint Belgium city of Ghent is well worth a visit on any jaunt through Europe, particularly given that the city is easy to walk around and you won’t have to figure out any tram timetables or which direction bus to take!
+Much less famous than its nearby neighbour, the canal city of Bruges, but just as charming, the quaint Belgium city of Ghent is well worth a visit on any jaunt through Europe, particularly given that the city is easy to walk around and you won’t have to figure out any tram timetables or which direction bus to take!

 Book now: Ghent: Guided Walking Tour in English